logo

 Question: How do I become a substitute teacher in San Jose?

-Answer: Substitute teachers in the San Jose Unified School District must have either a state-issued substitute teaching permit or a full teaching credential.
+Answer: Substitute teachers in the SJUSD must have either a state-issued substitute teaching permit or a full teaching credential.
 Educators who qualify can apply online, and should hear back from the district within a few days.

 Question: How much do San Jose substitute teachers make?

-Answer: Substitute teachers with the San Jose Unified School District are paid by the day depending on the job category.
-The base rate for standard assignments is $135 per day.8 Day-of assignments pay $200 per day, as do assignments covering leaves of 30 days or more.8 Certain other difficult-to-fill and long-term leave assignments pay $150 per day.8
+Answer: Substitute teachers with the SJUSD are paid by the day depending on the job category.
+The base rate for standard assignments for certificated substitute teachers ranges from $200 to $350 per day, depending on the type of assignment.1

 Table Notes and References: